 The opioid epidemic has impacted all corners of the nation.
 Addiction doesn’t discriminate; it impacts individuals from all backgrounds and of all income levels.
 Those who struggle with opioid addiction face a disease that is difficult to manage alone.
 Opioids can quickly lead to tolerance, dependence, and addiction.
 Furthermore, many individuals become addicted to opioids after being prescribed a pain reliever by their doctor.
 Understanding how America’s opioid epidemic developed can help you better support those in your life who struggle with addiction.
-And if you are ready to overcome your own opioid addiction, reach out to a drug addiction treatment center near you today.
+And if you are ready to overcome your own opioid addiction, reach out to an opioid addiction treatment center near you today.

 What Are Opioids?

 The class of drugs contributing to the epidemic includes opiates and synthetic opioids.
 Opiates are naturally occurring substances derived from the poppy plant, while opioids are manufactured to mimic the natural effects of opium.

 There are both legal and illicit versions of both opioids and opiates.
 These substances can be highly effective at managing pain and are often prescribed after surgery or to help individuals who suffer from chronic pain.
 Unfortunately, this popularity has led to misuse, addiction, and overdose.

 Although the original intended use of opioids is to help manage pain, many Americans are susceptible to developing an addiction.
 Opioid overdose is the leading drug-related cause of death in the United States, a number which includes heroin and fentanyl overdoses.
 However, many individuals misuse prescription opioids as well.

 In the United States, the rate of opioid use, abuse, and overdose are alarming.
 However, given the high number of prescriptions and easy access, it’s not coincidental.
 This national issue requires a significant shift in cultural attitude before there’s a large-scale change.